-National Fishing In Schools Program
+National Fishing in Schools Program

-The National Fishing in Schools Program (NFSP) is a nationwide, in school program, that teaches the positive lifetime activity of fishing to students in middle schools and high schools.
+The National Fishing in Schools Program is a nationwide, in school program, that teaches the positive lifetime activity of fishing to students in elementary schools, middle schools and high schools.
 NFSP educates students about fish, insects, aquatic environment, resource stewardship and conservation using fishing, and learning the skill of casting, as the instructional tool.

 NFSP makes gaining the skills of fishing easy-to-learn, easy-to-administer, easy-to-teach.
 The curriculum creates positive results for both student and teacher and it also leads to:

-- moderate to vigorous physical activity
+moderate to vigorous physical activity

-- better understanding & respect for the outdoors
+better understanding & respect for the outdoors

-- increased awareness of our environment & natural resources
+increased awareness of our environment & natural resources

 NFSP works in cooperation with state education and fish and wildlife agencies and a network of groups interested in teaching our youth how to fish in schools.
 The NFSP current curriculum, "Cast A Fly, Catch A Student", using fly rods, was specifically created to address a broad and inclusive framework of National Academic Standards.
 Its sequel, "Cast A Lure, Catch A Student", using spincast rods, will do the same.
 The foundation lesson plans are designed to be taught over 10 days and meet 4 standards: Language Arts, Physical Education, Science and Technology.